AhmetCanArslan/CicekSepetiCloneDotNet/README.md

 ## Installation

 To make the project work on computer please install the database that i provided with files.
+To do this

+Sql Management Studio -> Right click database folder and Import Data-Tier App -> Next -> Select the file that i provided.

 After that you have to change connection string of course.

 To change connection string, simply open the